noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/exeter.rst

 Clositers Cafe
 ~~~~~~~~~~~~~~

 This cafe served Doom Bar straight from the barrel — heavenly.
-Just to be clear, whilst on duty neither Shrub, Sneak nor Spesh drank the Doom Bar (the long pre-visit lunch and scoring debates post-visit are exempt from such red tape and regulation).

-Great cup of tea here: great colour, great flavour, ample quantity.
+Also a cracking cup of tea here.
 Plenty of *home-made* cakes — a must for the respect of CC.
-The Devon cream-teas were delicious with very generous servings of the clotted cream.
+The Devon cream-teas were delicious and had a very generous serving of clotted cream.

 Trivia
 ~~~~~~

-The church was moved from its original site to counter the danger of maurauding Norsemen.
-Hickery Dickery Dock, the clock has a cat flap...
-Some speculate the nursury rhyme was inspired by Exeter\'s impressive clock, which was regularly put out of action by hungry mice munching through the ropework until a cat was let loose in the workings.
-Nazi bombing in 1942... with one direct hit!
-One of the replacement windows vividly depicta the night of the raid.
+History of maurauding Norsemen.
+Hickery Dickery Dock nursery rhyme
+Bombed by the Nazis and depicted in a colouful window

 Treasures
 ~~~~~~~~~